enegalan/logget/README.md

 - **API Testing**: Monitor API calls and responses
 - **Automation**: Save results to files for batch processing and analysis
 - **Logging**: Create organized log files with timestamps and structured data
+- **Continuous Monitoring**: Append multiple runs to the same file for historical tracking
 - **CI/CD Integration**: Generate reports and artifacts for continuous integration pipelines
+- **Data Collection**: Accumulate data from multiple sources into single files
 - **AI Utility**: Allow your AI agents use this command for efficient debugging

 ## Comparison with curl